isabella232/autospotting.io/content/faq.md

 AutoSpotting is designed to have minimal footprint, and it will only cost you a few pennies monthly.

-It is based on AWS Lambda, and it should be well within the monthly free tier, so you will only pay a bit for logging and network traffic performed against AWS API endpoints.
+It is based on AWS Lambda, the default configuration is triggering the Lambda function once every 5 minutes, and most of the time it runs for just a couple of seconds, just enough to evaluate the current state and notice that no action needs to be taken.

-The default configuration is triggering the Lambda function once every 5 minutes, and most of the time it runs for just a couple of seconds, just enough to evaluate the current state and notice that no action needs to be taken.
 In case replacement actions are taken it may run for more time because the synchronous execution of some API calls takes more time, but most of the times it finishes in less than a minute.
+It should be well within the monthly Lambda free tier, you will only pay a few cents for logging and network traffic performed against AWS API endpoints.

 The Cloudwatch logs are by default configured with a 7 days retention period which should be enough for debugging, but shouldn't cost you so much.
-If desired, you can easily configure the log retention and execution frequency to any other values.
+If desired, you can easily configure the log retention and execution frequency to any other values in the CloudFormation stack parameters.

 ## How about the software costs?

 The software itself is free and open source so there it's entirely free if you build the open source code straight from trunk, host it on your own infrastructure and test it all yourself.